capport-wg/7710bis/README.md

-   Also thanks to the CAPPORT WG for all of the discussion and improvements including contributions and review from Joe Clarke, Lorenzo Colitti, Dave Dolson, Hans Kuhn, Kyle Larose, Clemens Schimpe, Martin Thomson, Michael Richardson, Remi Nguyen Van, Bernie Volz, and Tommy Pauly.
+   Also thanks to the CAPPORT WG for all of the discussion and improvements including contributions and review from Joe Clarke, Lorenzo Colitti, Dave Dolson, Hans Kuhn, Kyle Larose, Clemens Schimpe, Martin Thomson, Michael Richardson, Remi Nguyen Van, Subash Tirupachur Comerica, Bernie Volz, and Tommy Pauly.

 7. References